Arye Nehorai: Career

 Nehorai chaired the ESE department at Washington University in St. Louis from 2006 to 2016.
 He also served as Director of the Center for Sensor Signal and Information Processing and held courtesy appointments in the Division of Biology and Biomedical Sciences, Division of Biostatistics, Department of Biomedical Engineering, and Department of Computer Science and Engineering at Washington University.
 Before his tenure at Washington University, he held faculty positions at Yale University and the University of Illinois at Chicago.

+During his tenure as chair, the ESE department underwent expansion in faculty recruitment, academic programs, and student enrollment.
+He also oversaw the department’s relocation to the newly constructed Preston M. Green Hall in 2011 and its naming in 2006.

 He holds the title of the inaugural Eugene and Martha Lohman Emeritus Professor of Electrical Engineering in the Preston M. Green Department of Electrical and Systems Engineering (ESE) at Washington University in St. Louis.
 From 2006 to 2023, he was the inaugural Eugene and Martha Lohman Professor of Electrical Engineering.

 His research interests are in statistical data analysis, signal processing and machine learning, for inference, prediction, decision making, and optimal design.
 Applications include health and bioengineering, defense (radar, sonar), energy and the environment.
 Nehorai was PI of multi-university grants funded by NSF, AFOSR, MURI, and DARPA, as well as other grants.
 He was the sole advisor of 38 Ph.D. students.